-Maffucci syndrome is distinguished from similar disorders involving enchondromas by the presence of red or purplish growths in the skin consisting of tangles of abnormal blood vessels (hemangiomas).
-Affected individuals occasionally also have lymphangiomas, which are masses made up of the thin tubes that carry lymph fluid (lymphatic vessels).
+Maffucci syndrome is distinguished from a similar disorder that involves enchondromas (Ollier disease) by the presence of red or purplish growths in the skin consisting of tangles of abnormal blood vessels (hemangiomas).
+In addition to hemangiomas, individuals with Maffucci syndrome occasionally also have lymphangiomas, which are masses made up of the thin tubes that carry lymph fluid (lymphatic vessels).
 These growths may appear anywhere on the body.

-The abnormal growths associated with Maffucci syndrome may become cancerous (malignant).
+Although the enchondromas associated with Maffucci syndrome start out as benign, they may become cancerous (malignant).
 In particular, affected individuals may develop bone cancers called chondrosarcomas, especially in the skull.
-They also have an increased risk of other cancers, such as ovarian or liver cancer.
+People with Maffucci syndrome also have an increased risk of other cancers, such as ovarian or liver cancer.

-Maffucci syndrome is believed to be present from birth (congenital) in affected individuals.
-The signs and symptoms of the disorder may be detectable at birth, although they generally do not become apparent until around age five.
-People with this disorder usually have a normal lifespan, and intelligence is unaffected.
+People with Maffucci syndrome usually have a normal lifespan, and intelligence is unaffected.
 The extent of their physical impairment depends on their individual skeletal deformities, but in most cases they have no major limitations in their activities.

 Maffucci syndrome is very rare.
 Since it was first described in 1881, fewer than 200 cases have been reported worldwide.